 - 4-6 sprigs cilantro chopped for garnish

-Add remaining 1 tbsp olive oil into it & let the oil heat well.
+- Add remaining 1 tablespoon olive oil into it & let the oil heat well.
 Once the oil is hot add in the ginger garlic green chilli paste (see notes) & cook over high flame briefly, about a minute or until the raw smell of ginger garlic goes away.

 For the sauce

-In the same pan, add butter and remaining 1 tbsp olive oil.
+- In the same pan, add butter and remaining 1 tablespoon olive oil.
 Once the butter melts, add in the flour, whisk well & cook over low flame until the flour smells slightly toasted and changes color to a deeper golden brown.

 If you make this recipe, please leave a comment and/or give this recipe a rating!
 I would love to hear from you guys.
 And don’t forget to tag me on Instagram and Facebook!
 I love to look through your creations!!